dgrisham/dgrisham.github.io/assignments/haskell/6-calculator_2/README.md

 The `CloVal` constructor is used to represent a *closure*.
-A closure is a record that stores the information that the evaluator needs when evaluating an `AppExpr` -- the names of the function args, the function body, and the environment at the time the function was created.
+A closure is a record that stores the information that the evaluator needs when evaluating an `AppExpr` -- the names of the function arguments, the function body, and the environment at the time the function was created.
 The semantics of the arguments
 are: